janpetzold/hyperstore/README.md

 ## Todos & Known issues

+### Open issues

+[ ] Modify locustfile.py so we have tests that actually make sense [ ] Find/add artisan script to switch environments
+[ ] Create proper build script
+[ ] setup AWS Parameter Store
+[ ] setup NAR based on EU
+[ ] setup SA based on EU
+[ ] Automate setting of Cloudflare CNAME record to NLB DNS name via terraform [ ] Generate system architecture based on Terraform files [ ] automatically set A record to (changing) Fargate IP via script [ ] .env file is part of Docker image.
+Seems to be needed for the app key.
+Remove .env from docker build and externalize these variables via AWS Systems Manager Parameter Store for sake of pricing / simplicity
+[ ] fix missing .env file for local docker image: must be there for local testing, must not be there for AWS [ ] Move Dockerfile out of api dir
+[ ] add resource groups in terraform
+[ ] setup real domain "hyperstore.cc" and link to EU
+[ ] setup real domain "hyperstore.cc" and link to NAR [ ] setup real domain "hyperstore.cc" and link to SA
+[ ] Authenticate with "real" test users instead of static client ID / client secret [ ] use actual Personal access tokens
+[ ] Refactor terraform structure with modules/scripts

+### Closed issues

 [x] Add AWS parameter store in terraform using values from .env [x] Add initial scripted client based on locust
 [x] Client shall not need public IP, SSH or other stuff > Public IP and Subnet are indeed needed for SSM, SSH is not